 Following the sobering findings of the March of Dimes report, we hosted a webinar with March of Dimes Chief Medical and Health Officer, Dr. Rahul Gupta, to discuss maternity care deserts and why our healthcare system is failing 7 million women every year.
 Dr. Gupta expanded on vital aspects of the report and emphasized how employers, health plans and policymakers must work together to increase access to services that are designed to fill gaps in maternity care.

-Below are 4 key takeaways from our conversation with Dr. Gupta, followed by some additional resources and actions we encourage everyone to explore.
+4 key takeaways from our conversation with Dr. Gupta

 - One-third of maternity care deserts are based in metropolitan areas, while two-thirds are in rural areas.
 This means that regardless of geographic location, women in America aren’t getting the care they need and with hospitals currently closing or overwhelmed, maternity care deserts can be found all across the nation.